 Several internal examiners.

-Students will need to submit new projects/assignments no later than two weeks before the re-exam; additionally a 20-minute oral examination without preparation will be administered covering the full course syllabus.
+Additionally a 20-minutes oral examination without preparation will be administered covering the full course syllabus.

-The part-examinations/assignments must be individually approved.
-The final grade is based on an overall assessment of the new portfolio and the oral examination.
+The final grade is based on an overall assessment of the new report and the oral examination.

 Criteria for exam assesment